 For too long, I declared that “I didn’t marry a cop.”
-I wore that fact like a merit badge, feeling I had earned an “out” if this newfound role as a cop’s wife became too difficult to bear.
+I wore that fact like a merit badge, feeling I earned an “out” if this newfound role as a cop’s wife became too difficult to bear.

 (This post may contain affiliate links.
 Please see our disclosure statement).